powellgenomicslab/DropletQC/README.md

 originated from intronic regions is calculated.
 These RNA fragments likely originate from unspliced (nuclear) pre-mRNA, hence the name “nuclear fraction”.
-This metric can be useful to help identify two populations that you may want to exclude from your dataset prior to downstream analysis:
+This metric can be useful to help identify two populations that you may want flag or exclude from your dataset prior to downstream analysis:

 1. “Empty” droplets containing ambient RNA, characterised by a low